tomazgda/non-rex/README.md

 - [The Web Sockets Server](./server) which forwards messages from all clients to unity.
 - [The Unity Project](./unity) with the T-rex.

+## What Am I Installing Where?

+You are installing the Web App and the WebSockets server to the VM and the Unity Project to the Pi.

 ## Reproducing

 ### Azure